-Tempesta FW provides the Frang module for fine-grained HTTP filtering to protect against various forms of attack, including an HTTP flood, Slow HTTP DDoS, and HTTP Response Splitting.
-Clients violating the module rules can be automatically black-listed; any subsequent traffic from them will be dropped at the IP layer, saving system resources for really useful work.
+Tempesta FW provides the Frang module for fine-grained HTTP filtering to protect against various forms of attack, including an HTTP flood, Slow HTTP DDoS, HTTP Response Splitting and SQL injections.
+Clients violating the module rule can be automatically black-listed; any subsequent traffic from them will be dropped at the IP layer, saving system resource for really useful work.

 A sticky cookie module allows for unique identification of each client.
 Alternatively, it can be used as a challenge cookie for application layer DDoS mitigation.

 Tempesta FW provides an extensive array of load balancing methods.
-HTTP requests can be distributed among upstream servers via complex conditional statements over almost any set of HTTP request fields or via round-robin or rendezvous hashing techniques.
+HTTP requests can be distributed among upstream servers via complex conditional statements over almost any set of HTTP request fields, via round-robin, rendezvous hashing or adaptive techniques.

 Tempesta FW allows you to configure the number of persistent connections established to each upstream server and automatically reestablishes failed connections, enabling it to smoothly overcome upstream server outages.
 It also distributes HTTP requests among server persistent connections in various ways.
 And request distribution can be configured independently from server load balancing.